nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 # Secrets

-**neon-proxy-manager** needs to be able to read the TLS certificates stored in Vault and also be able to read/write Consul NeonCluster service keys for itself as well as **neon-proxy-public** and **neon-proxy-private**.
+**neon-proxy-manager** needs to be able to read the TLS certificates stored in Vault and also be able to read/write Consul neonCLUSTER service keys for itself as well as **neon-proxy-public** and **neon-proxy-private**.
 The credentials are serialized as JSON to the `/run/secrets/${VAULT_CREDENTIALS}` file using the Docker secrets feature.

 Two types of credentials are currently supported: **vault-token** and **vault-approle**.